gexijin/datamap/README.md

 datamap::run_app()
 ```

 DataMap is a secure, browser-based application for visualizing high-dimensional 'omics and other data matrices with heatmaps, PCA, and t-SNE.
-Built with R/Shiny using [shinylive](https://posit-dev.github.io/r-shinylive/), DataMap is a serverless app that ensures your data never leaves your device.
+Built with R/Shiny using [shinylive](https://posit-dev.github.io/r-shinylive/), DataMap is a serverless app that is secure and scalable.

 ![heatmap](https://github.com/user-attachments/assets/b649808a-d8d3-4a84-94ed-bec42a9b8f81)
 ![image](https://github.com/user-attachments/assets/cbdaaa45-e681-4cbd-b8ef-500b0c4b0b8a)